sourmash-bio/sourmash/doc/sourmash-internals.md

 including JSON files or LCA databases, they are most efficient when `internal_location` points at a file with either a single sketch in it, or a manifest that supports direct loading of sketches.
 Therefore, we suggest using standalone manifest indices.
+Note that sourmash interprets paths to locations in standalone manifests relative to the manifest filename; see the `--relpath` behavior in `sig check` and `sig collect` for details.

 Note that searching a standalone manifest is currently done through a linear iteration, and does not use any features of indexed containers